samchristywork/collaborative-movie-list/README.md

 Movie" button, and toggle a strikethrough line by clicking on the item in question.

+## Features

+- Web app for creating a list of movies
+- Simple user interface
+- Movies can be toggled between watched and not watched
+- Immutable list (items can be deleted from `localhost` only)
+- Logging with `morgan` middleware
+- Designed to be hosted behind Nginx or Apache proxy

 ## Setup

 To run this server you first need to install all of the dependencies: